 Build Your Endurance

-Just make sure to get there slowly and gradually.
-For instance, if your current “longest” run of the week is 4 miles, and your total weekly mileage is 11 miles, add roughly one mile per week until your long run is around 7-8 miles.
+If your longest weekly run is currently at 4 miles and your total weekly mileage hovers around 11 miles, add about one mile per week until your long run hits the 7-8 mile range.

 Add Hill Training